sergueik/springboot_study/basic-ucd/README.md

 ### Info

-This directory contains subset of classes extracted from IBM [ibm-ucdeploy-publisher.hpi](https://www.ibm.com/support/pages/how-integrate-urbancode-deploy-jenkins-continuous-integration) [source code repo](https://github.com/UrbanCode/jenkins-publisher-ucd-plugin) , which has a number of type helpers, packaged as dependency jars
+This directory ocontains subset of classes extracted from IBM [ibm-ucdeploy-publisher.hpi](https://www.ibm.com/support/pages/how-integrate-urbancode-deploy-jenkins-continuous-integration) [source code repo](https://github.com/UrbanCode/jenkins-publisher-ucd-plugin) , which has a number of type helpers, packaged as dependency jars